Our laboratory has published the following reviews on epigenetic regulation mediated by histone marks:

 Iwase, S., Xiang, B., Ghosh, S., Ren, T., Lewis, P. W., Cochrane, J. C., Allis, C. D., Picketts, D. J., Patel, D. J., Li, H. & Shi, Y. (2011).
 ATRX links atypical histone methylation recognition mechanisms to human cognitive function.
 Nat.
 Struct.
 Mol.
 Biol.
 18, 769-776.

 Engaging H3K4 Methylation Marks by Aberrant PHD Fingers Perturbs Cellular Identities and Initiates Tumorigenesis

-In a collaborative project championed by Gang Wang in the David Allis laboratory, it has been shown that incorrect interpretation of the “histone code” can perturb epigenetic dynamics on developmentally critical loci, which catastrophizes cell fate decision-making during development.
+In a collaborative project championed by the David Allis laboratory (Rockefeller University), it has been shown that incorrect interpretation of the “histone code” can perturb epigenetic dynamics on developmentally critical loci, which catastrophizes cell fate decision-making during development.